Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Experiments

-Universal perturbations are optimized per model and attack configuration bounded under a selected radius \(c\), with a single perturbation learned per setting.
-We first evaluate in a \emph{classical universal attack setup}, where AE models operate without any defense.
-Then, we evaluate under a more rigorous \emph{adaptive attack setting} where a state-of-the-art defense mechanism is integrated into each AE model.
-In the classical setup, we evaluate \ours{} and \oursMini{} against the baselines OA and LA under all attack configurations presented in Section~\ref{sec:expSettings}.
-In the adaptive setup, we compare the top-performing baselines and \ours{} configurations identified in the classical setup.
+We first evaluate GRILL in a \emph{classical universal attack setup}, where AE models operate without defenses.
+We then consider a stronger \emph{adaptive attack setup} in which a state-of-the-art defense mechanism is integrated into each AE model.
+In the classical setup, we compare \ours{} against the baselines OA and LA under all attack configurations.
+In the adaptive setup, we evaluate the strongest baseline and \ours{} configurations identified in the classical setup.